bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 Community is so important.
 Here is what I want out of a programming language community:

 1. Large.
-Small communities are nice but I want a community who I can share the work load with, and a small community isn’t it.
+Small communities are nice but I want a community who I can share the work load with, and a small community isn’t it, where the the chances are low that someone has solved a common problem before me.

-  * Pharo: Community is small (say compared to Python)
+  * Pharo: Pharo community is smallish, but wrt common problems can be drawn from the 30+ years of history of the wider Smalltalk community.

 2. Friendly.
 Elitism is toxic, and a community that isn’t helpful to beginners or goes on and on about how they’re super smart for using this language that other people don’t get is the worst.

-  * Pharo: Community is generally very friendly and helpful to beginners.
-Historically Smalltalk has a reputation for elitism we need to overcome.
-I don't see this on the mail list much, but occasionally someone new drops non-constructive criticism on some intrinsic paradigm (like not coding in text files), and they can get short-shift.
-To me, this is not so much elitism but busy people managing the noise level of things they can do something about.
+  * Pharo: Our community is generally very friendly and helpful to beginners.
+However historically Smalltalk has a reputation for elitism that we need to overcome.
+I don't see much elitism on the mail list, but occasionally someone new appears on the mail list handing out non-constructive criticism on some intrinsic paradigm (like working within an Image), and they can get a curt response.
+To me, this is not so much elitism as it is busy people trying ot manage the noise level on the list.
 Constructive criticism is welcome.

 3. Diverse, and committed to it.
 Codes of Conduct for everyone all round.